Robust stripes in the mixed-dimensional $t-J$ model

 where $J$ is the magnetic coupling constant and $\braket{\mathbf{i}, \mathbf{j}}$ denotes nearest-neighbour pairs on a square lattice.} with $J=1$, both structure factors agree on a quantitative level, showing how the holes confined within the stripes leave the underlying magnetic state in squeezed space almost undisturbed.

 In the chargon gas phase, on the other hand, the movement of the holes distorts the magnetic background in a more notable manner.
-Black circles in Fig.~\ref{fig:HO}~(b) show $\mathcal{S}_1(q_x)$ evaluated via the thermal MPS at $T/J = 5/7 \approx 0.71$.
+Black circles in Fig.~\ref{fig:HO}~(c) show $\mathcal{S}_1(q_x)$ evaluated via the thermal MPS at $T/J = 5/7 \approx 0.71$.
 When transforming snapshots to squeezed space, the initially broad peak around $q_x=\pi$ again becomes significantly sharper, showing how AFM correlations are reduced due to the holes' motion through the Mott insulator.
-Compared to the Heisenberg model with $J=1$ at $T/J= 5/7 \approx 0.71$ [blue circles in Fig.~\ref{fig:HO}~(b)], the squeezed mixD system has shifted weight from AFM ($q_x=\pi$) to more FM ($q_x=0,2\pi$) correlations.
-Enhanced FM signals in squeezed space emerge due to the frustrating effect of hole motion on spins in squeezed space, which will be considered in more detail in a future work~\cite{HMIF}.
+Compared to the Heisenberg model with $J=1$ at $T/J= 5/7 \approx 0.71$ [blue circles in Fig.~\ref{fig:HO}~(c)], the squeezed mixD system has shifted weight from AFM ($q_x=\pi$) to more FM ($q_x=0,2\pi$) correlations.
+Enhanced FM signals in squeezed space emerge due to the frustrating effect of hole motion on spins in squeezed space, which is analyzed and quantified in detail by some of us in~\cite{HMIF}.

 \textit{Discussion.---} In this letter, we presented numerical DMRG results that demonstrate the formation of stable stripes in the $t-J$ model of mixed dimensionality.
 Above critical temperatures $T_c$ on the order of $J$, we find commensurate, short-range antiferromagnetic correlations together with deconfined holes.
 Below the critical temperature, incommensurate order as well as charge density waves emerge on long length scales of the numerically accessible system size, i.e., stripes form in the system.
 Our work extends the strong pairing mechanism proposed in bilayer Hubbard models~\cite{bohrdt2021strong} and realized in mixD ultracold atom setups~\cite{Hirthe2022}, to stabilize stripes at high temperatures.